12 Principles of Memory

 The matter in summary form should be over seen in such a manner that it can be recalled with closed eyes.

-Not only the topic should be studied and understood in details but the overall view on large scale should also be kept in mind.
+Not only the topic should be studied and understood in detail but the overall view on large scale should also be kept in mind.

 The topic must be reviewed immediately after reading it for long lasting impression on your mind.